melissakipp/melissakipp/README.md

 **Current Order:**
 - [X] Simple CD/CI for portfolio with Travis-CI
+- [ ] Understanding how to structure an environment from development to production
 - [ ] Testing Methods
 - [ ] ReactJS
 - [ ] Ruby / PHP